 The great thing about intermittent fasting is that you don’t have to follow a strict diet regimen.
-However, if you want to lose weight at a faster rate, then taking your food selection and diet regiment into account, will help you reach your weight loss goals faster.
+However, if you want to lose weight and see results at a faster rate, then taking your food selection and diet regiment into account, will help you reach your weight loss goals faster.
 Stay away from packaged foods such as cereal, crackers, chips, white bread, and baked goods.
 Most of these products have hidden refined sugars, which will spike your blood insulin and create more body fat.

 RELATED ARTICLE The Best Foods To Break A Fast

 During your eating hours, incorporate healthy whole foods, such as raw vegetables rich in vibrant in color, lean grass-fed proteins, and healthy fats.

 RELATED ARTICLE How To Create An Amazing Nutrition Plan In 5 Easy Steps